railwayapp/docs/src/docs/guides/monorepo.md

 2. **[Shared Monorepo](#deploying-a-shared-monorepo)** → A repository that contains components that share code or configuration from the root directory (eg. Yarn workspace or Lerna project)

+For a full step by step walk through on deploying an isolated Monorepo see our <a href="/tutorials/deploying-a-monorepo" target="_blank">tutorial</a> on the subject.

 ## Deploying an Isolated Monorepo

 The simplest form of a monorepo is a repository that contains two completely